whitwong/Bamazon/README.md

 ![Screenshot of Supervisor Create New Department](screenshots/supervisorNewDept.PNG)

 After each action, the supervisor is prompted for whether or not they want to perform another task.
-Once the supervisor has completed his tasks, then the application will display a message that all tasks are done.
+Once the supervisor is done, then the application will display a message that all tasks are complete.